-- Great Wolf Lodge – also nearby Disneyland, this indoor water park is a wet and wonderful play to play.
+- Great Wolf Lodge – located in Anaheim near Disneyland, this indoor water park is a wet and wonderful play to play.
 Choose to stay overnight in the hotel or opt for a day pass to enjoy the Great Wolf Lodge water park.
 84 degree water all year-round!

 - New Children’s Museum – in downtown San Diego, the New Children’s Museum is ideal for kids under 7, with plenty of indoor space for active play, crafts and downtime.

 These mountain getaways in Southern California offer cool temperatures, rustic accommodations and a peaceful nature atmosphere.
-With an early spring break in 2020, you might also find snow on the ground!
+With an early spring break, you might also find snow on the ground!

 Julian in the Cuyamaca Mountains